 Black Friday Cyber Monday sales have become an American eCommerce tradition, beginning 2005.
 Last year, eCommerce stores processed over $700 billion in sales just during this 4 day sale event.

 Australia played its part too.
-Here, Black Friday isn’t officially a ‘thing’, but Aussie retailers are catching on fast and it now represents the start of the busy Christmas sales period.
+Here, Black Friday hasn’t historically been a ‘thing’, but Aussie retailers are catching on fast.
+Last year, it grew by over 50% and it now represents the start of the busy Christmas sales period.

 Typically, eCommerce sales can increase by over 30% just on Black Friday alone.
 And with the right strategy, this event can lead into a bumper Christmas promotional period!

-My vote is definitely to run a Black Friday promotion, and use it to kick start your Christmas sales.
+My vote is definitely to run a Black Friday promotion, and use it to kick start your Christmas sales promotions.